sohamshah93/DB_Auto/README.md

 The payment options are to be entered by the user for security reasons.
 Although this process can also be automated in the future.

 Running the application
 To run the application the system will require python installed.
-Pyhton can be downloaded from :-
+Python can be downloaded from :-

 https://www.python.org/downloads/